General traveller leaflet

 STIs occur all over the world and are more often contracted during holidays.
 Travellers who

-take, even if sex during your trip is not your intention.
-A condom gives good protection
+with you from the Netherlands, even if sex during your trip is not planned.
+A condom protects well

 Tuberculosis (TB)

-In some countries, there is an increased risk of tuberculosis (TB).
-The most common form of
+In some countries, there is an increased risk of contracting tuberculosis.
+The most common

-TB is pulmonary tuberculosis.
-Patients with pulmonary tuberculosis can be infectious to other people.
+form of this is pulmonary tuberculosis.
+Patients with pulmonary tuberculosis can be infectious to other

-Coughing releases TB bacteria into the air.
-Inhalation of these bacteria can lead to infection
+people.
+Coughing releases tuberculosis bacteria into the air.
+Inhalation of these bacteria can

-lead.
-Avert your face near coughing persons, this will reduce the risk of
+lead to infection.
+Avert your face in the vicinity of coughing persons, this will reduce the

-When doing so, please indicate that you have been abroad.
-For more information, see www.tuberculose.nl
+have been abroad.
+For more information, see www.tuberculose.nl and leaflet ‘Tuberculosis’.

 Side effects of vaccinations

-You will usually experience little discomfort from vaccinations.
-The place where the injection was given may be painful and
+Usually, vaccinations do not bother you much.
+The place where the injection was given may be painful and stiff

-feel stiff.
-Sometimes that area is red and/or swollen.
+feel.
+Sometimes the site becomes red and/or swollen.
 A slight elevation of the

 body temperature is also possible.
 These symptoms usually disappear within a few days.